The VICE Guide to the Midterms

-The 2014 American midterm elections are today, and if you are like virtually everyone else in America, you give zero fuck.
+The 2014 midterm elections are next week, and if you are like virtually everyone else in America, you give zero fuck.

 I mean, say it out loud: “midterms”-even its name is an affront to American exceptionalism.
 But, if you think that its inherent lameness excuses you from caring, you’re wrong.
 On November 4, a small group of voters-mostly old, white ones-will determine the future of the country for the next two years.
 And you’re going to have to live with their choices.
 Keep going down this road and sooner or later, you’re going to wake up and realize that Charlotte Clinton Santorum is president, your kids don’t believe in evolution, and the street signs are in Chinese.
 And you’ll only have yourself to blame.